tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.JsonPatch.NewtonsoftJson/README.md

 ﻿# Tingle.AspNetCore.JsonPatch.NewtonsoftJson

-When performing patch operations, it is very likely that some of the updates to the model may try to modify or remove immutable types and thus there is a need to ensure that this is not the case before committing the changes to the persistence layer such as a database.
+When performing patch operations, it is very likely that some updates to the model may try to modify or remove immutable types and thus there is a need to ensure that this is not the case before committing the changes to the persistence layer such as a database.

 A sample usage of this functionality is shown below: